-Over the last 20 years, curatorial studies have focused on the role of the curator in shaping relationships among artists, artworks, exhibition spaces, and audiences, and the exhibition as the preeminent forum for presenting and analyzing artistic developments.
+Where curatorial discourse has, over the last quarter century, focused on the role of the curator in shaping relationships among artists, artworks, institutions and audiences, this conversation is rapidly evolving and expanding.

-Our core faculty, together with an international roster of visiting curators and artists, expose students to a number of possible modes of operation in intensive seminars, critiques, and studio visits.
-In tandem with promoting the students’ intellectual and aesthetic development, the faculty members contribute to the students’ refinement of judgment by advising and critiquing their practices and writings.
+Our core faculty, together with an international roster of visiting curators and artists, exposes students to a number of possible modes of operation in intensive seminars, critiques, and studio visits.
+In tandem with promoting the students intellectual and aesthetic development, faculty members foster a spirit of open critique.

 For information on programs and resources available to all CCA graduate students, see Graduate Studies.